For some a job is about making money, earning fame, and carving a name for themselves.

 Of course, there are students who may not necessarily want a career in social and charity work, but still pursue an internship with an NGO to earn credits for their degree or have something differentiating on their resume.

-An international internship experience, like a NGO internship Singapore, can make these students stand out from their peers.
+An international internship experience, like an NGO internship in Singapore, can make these students stand out from their peers.

 If you have realized your calling for doing social work while still in school or college, then you should focus on getting your education in order.